Treatment Of Catheter Associated Urinary Tract Infection

 Antibiotic Therapy

 Antibiotic therapy is the mainstay of CAUTI treatment.
-The choice of antibiotic should be based on the antibiotic susceptibility of the bacteria identified in the urine culture.
+Plus, the choice of antibiotic should be based on the antibiotic susceptibility of the bacteria identified in the urine culture.
 Empiric antibiotic therapy, which is initiated before culture results are available, should be based on local antibiotic resistance patterns.
-Common antibiotics used to treat CAUTIs include:

-- Fluoroquinolones: Ciprofloxacin and levofloxacin are broad-spectrum antibiotics that are effective against many common UTI pathogens.
-However, their use should be limited due to increasing resistance and potential side effects.
+• Fluoroquinolones: Ciprofloxacin and levofloxacin are broad-spectrum antibiotics that are effective against many common UTI pathogens.
+Even so, their use should be limited due to increasing resistance and potential side effects.

-- Trimethoprim-Sulfamethoxazole (TMP-SMX): This is another broad-spectrum antibiotic that is commonly used to treat UTIs.
-However, resistance rates are increasing in some areas.
+• Trimethoprim-Sulfamethoxazole (TMP-SMX): This is another broad-spectrum antibiotic that is commonly used to treat UTIs.
+Still, resistance rates are increasing in some areas.

-- Nitrofurantoin: This antibiotic is effective against many common UTI pathogens and has low rates of resistance.
-However, it is only effective for lower UTIs and should not be used in patients with pyelonephritis (kidney infection).
+• Nitrofurantoin: This antibiotic is effective against many common UTI pathogens and has low rates of resistance.
+On the flip side, it is only effective for lower UTIs and should not be used in patients with pyelonephritis (kidney infection).

 The duration of antibiotic therapy for CAUTIs is typically 7-14 days.
 Shorter courses of therapy may be appropriate for uncomplicated infections in women.
 In patients with severe infections or bacteremia, longer courses of therapy may be necessary.